 Although entirely voluntary, tipping is a recognized part of life in Africa.
-In the more well-to-do restaurants you can tip 5 - 10% if you were satisfied.
-For hotel tipping guidelines are as follows: for porters 200 CFA for one piece in Senegal, about 25 GMD for one piece in Gambia, for housekeeping 300-400 CFA per person per night, in Gambia about 30 - 50 GMD per person per night.
+In the more well-to-do restaurants you can tip 5-10% if you were satisfied.
+For hotel tipping guidelines are as follows: for porters 200-300 CFA for one piece, for housekeeping 300-500 CFA per person per night.
 At your discretion you might also consider tipping your driver, tour guide and local guides in appreciation of the efficiency and service you receive.